pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 We have two types of tests:

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
-These are in the `guitests` package.
+These tests are in the `seedu.address.testutil.GuiTests` category.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include:

     1. _Unit tests_ targeting the lowest level methods/classes.

-      e.g. `seedu.address.commons.UrlUtilTest`
+        e.g. `seedu.address.commons.utils.StringUtilTest`

     2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).

         e.g. `seedu.address.storage.StorageManagerTest`

     3. Hybrids of unit and integration tests.
 These test are checking multiple code units as well as how the are connected together.

         e.g. `seedu.address.logic.LogicManagerTest`

 ### Testing with Eclipse